What is this subject about?

 • Grade 4 in GCSE Drama (significant acting experience is essential if GCSE Drama has not been studied)

 A grade 4 in English Literature is not essential but may be helpful.
 You will also be required to attend evening theatre trips and have a willingness to use private study time to rehearse with others.

 Subject combination advice

 Subject combination advice:

-Drama and Theatre Studies is a subject that by its nature requires candidates to consider individual, moral, ethical, historical, social, cultural and contemporary issues.
-Therefore Theatre Studies combines well with any humanities subject, for example History, English, Politics and Sociology.
+Drama and Theatre is a subject that by its nature requires students to consider individual, moral, ethical, historical, social, cultural and contemporary issues.
+Therefore, Drama and Theatre combines well with any humanities subject, for example History, English, Politics and Sociology.
 It also combines well with Psychology, Film Studies and Media Studies.
-However, we advise against students combining Drama and Theatre Studies with BTEC Extended Certificate in Performing Arts as they are too closely related in terms of the skill set and rehearsal demands.
+However, we usually advise against students combining Drama and Theatre with BTEC Extended Certificate in Performing Arts as they are closely related in terms of the skill set and rehearsal demands.